7b9 chords

 Chord comparisons

-The sharp nine chord has similarities this the dominant seventh and the dominant ninth:
+The flat nine chord has similarities with the dominant seventh and the dominant ninth:

 Chord construction